Written by Founder and CEO, Sara Potler LaHayne

 Earlier this year I was in serious need of recharging.
 I was six years into founding Move This World and the time had come to take a step back and refocus my energy on my own emotional wellbeing.
 So I took a six-week sabbatical to explore two pieces of both myself and the ethos of this organization – contemplation and creativity.

 Now that I’m back in the office (and back on the grid), it’s important to me that I continue to find ways to push my own limits and seek out new sources of inspiration.
-Join me as I share ten easy ways that you too can unlock your inner creative each and every day.
+Join me as I share 10 ways on how to find your inner creativity each and every day.

 #1 Be Alone.

 It’s difficult to be inspired when you’re preoccupied with responding to someone else’s needs.
 In order to access your inner creative spirit, you cannot let your own voice be squashed or quieted by someone else’s.
 When you give yourself a moment to breathe, you can focus on appreciating yourself.
 Before starting off your day, take five minutes to just be alone in peace and quiet.
 Closing the door to the outside world, gives you space to tune in with yourself.

 #2 Get In Your Body.